-Those looking to work as an agricultural inspector can expect to do a wide variety of different tasks, such as overseeing fishing and logging operations and inspecting agricultural products.
+Those looking to work as agricultural inspectors can expect to do a wide variety of different tasks, such as overseeing fishing and logging operations and inspecting agricultural products.
 To work as one of these inspectors, students must have a degree in animal science, plant biology or a related field of study.
 A degree in agricultural arts also lets students work as an agricultural educator.
 Students must get their license in order to teach, which usually requires a 4-year bachelor's degree.
 Master programs for this career are available online - letting students learn at their own pace.

 |Career||Agricultural Inspector||Technical Education Teacher|